wwwaylon/wwwaylon.github.io/aboutme.md

 title: About me
 ---

-> <span style="font-size:110">A researcher's vision is constrained by how they think about and use data.
+<span style="font-size:200">A researcher's vision is constrained by how they think about and use data.</span>

-<span style="color:Indigo">It is tough to watch researchers develop intricate theories about how the world works, which represent a lot of deep thinking about a topic, only to cut them up into smaller chunks that are then crammed into canned statistical procedures that were never designed to address the original question to begin with.</span>
+<span style="color:Indigo font-size:130">It is tough to watch researchers develop intricate theories about how the world works, which represent a lot of deep thinking about a topic, only to cut them up into smaller chunks that are then crammed into canned statistical procedures that were never designed to address the original question to begin with.</span>

-Methodological advances allow us to ask more sophisticated questions.
+<span style="font-size:200">Methodological advances allow us to ask more sophisticated questions.
 But *how* do researchers stay current with advances in methodology and data analysis?</span>

-> <span style="font-size:105%">I love to dig into all phases of research projects - from planning to publication.
+> <span style="font-size:130%">I love to dig into all phases of research projects - from planning to publication.
 I work to identify and outline investment to build and maintain research capacity by <span style="color:Black">**providing responsive, efficient, and high-quality analytical support**</span>.
 My work includes multivariate approaches to measurement and analysis of substantive problems where I have led simulation-based research and contributed to recommendations for applied researchers.
 In addition, I have conducted substantive research using structural equation modeling techniques as a general data analytic approach to studying individual, developmental, and socio-contextual differences within the social, behavioral, and health sciences.
 I also have extensive grant experience in relation to study design, statistical analytic plans and power analyses.</span>

 <p align="center">
   <img width="450" height="250" src="/assets/img/leadershipmission2.png">
 </p>

 > <span style="font-size:110%">To accomplish this, I support staff and systems to achieve sustainable growth in services, funding, satisfaction, and strategic partnerships. <span style="color:Black">**I have enjoyed many leadership positions throughout my career and believe that personal and professional relationships form the backbone of all sustainability and growth, and that a reflective focus on continuous improvement data informs good decision making.**</span>
   <br/>